 - The chart above is based on each pupil's primary need (main area of support) but it is important to note that some pupils may have secondary needs not recorded here. - These figures show that SEN/D is relatively evenly distributed across all year groups.
-Reception, Year 3 and Year 4 have the highest levels of SEN. - The year groups receiving the highest proportion of support for SEN are Reception and Year 4.
-This reflects the needs of individual children and is allowing us to collaborate with external specialists or process referrals. - The biggest area of need is Communication and Interaction which includes children with speech and language difficulties as well as specific interaction diagnosis such as Autism Spectrum Condition.
-This matches our highest expenditure of training and links to our work across school as we build our Autism Specialist Resource Base.
+Year 1, Year 2 and Year 5 have the highest levels of SEN. - The year groups receiving the highest proportion of support for SEN are Reception, Year 1 and Year 5.
+This reflects the needs of individual children and is allowing us to collaborate with external specialists or process referrals. - The biggest area of need is Communication and Interaction which includes children with speech and language difficulties as well as specific interaction diagnosis such as Autism.
+This matches our highest expenditure of training and links to our work across school with our Autism Specialist Resource Base.
 This also matches national statistics for SEND.